kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 #### Story 4: Controlling access of a privileged RBAC role

 Certain users associated with a privileged role might need to have their access scoped to certain namespaces.
-Having ordered authorisation modes allows the administrator to add a webhook restricting certain user tokens before RBAC grants access to the user.
+Having ordered authorization modes allows the administrator to add a webhook restricting certain user tokens before RBAC grants access to the user.